FOREX-Dollar set for biggest daily jump since October as U.S. yields rebound | Headlines

 FOREX-Dollar set for biggest daily jump since October as U.S. yields rebound

-The dollar rose on the first trading day of the year, supported by higher U.S. yields as attention turned to U.S. jobs data and European inflation numbers this week which may provide clues on central banks' next moves.
+Benchmark 10-year notes were up 7.1 basis points to 3.931%, eying their biggest daily increase in more than three weeks.
+While the dollar came under pressure last month after the Federal Reserve indicated that it would cut rates in 2024, Brown Brothers Harriman & Co global head of currency strategy Win Thin said "markets are coming to realize that the U.S. economy remains robust" and is likely to stay robust this year.

-The dollar rose on the first trading day of the year, supported by higher U.S. yields as attention turned to U.S. jobs data and European inflation numbers this week which may provide clues on central banks' next moves.
-The dollar index, which measures the U.S. currency against six counterparts, was last up 0.67% at 102.05, on track for its biggest daily percentage gain since October.
+The dollar rose on the first trading day of the year, supported by higher U.S. yields while investors waited for U.S. jobs data and European inflation numbers for clues on central banks' policies.
+The dollar index, which measures the U.S. currency against six counterparts, rose 0.7%, on track for its biggest daily percentage gain since October.

-euro zone factory activity contracted in December for an 18th straight month and sterling, off 0.64% at $1.2657.
+While the dollar came under pressure last month after the Federal Reserve indicated that it would cut rates in 2024, Brown Brothers Harriman & Co global head of currency strategy Win Thin said "markets are coming to realize that the U.S. economy remains robust" and is likely to stay robust this year.
+But while Thin argues that "a soft landing would likely lead to 2-3 insurance cuts in 2024" the market is pricing in six rate cuts this year.

-The dollar also climbed against the Japanese yen, rising 0.96% to 142.16 yen.
-Underpinning the dollar's gains was a move higher in U.S. yields.
-The benchmark 10-year yield was last up 10 basis points at 3.963%.
-That would be its biggest daily increase in over three weeks, and comes after a 100 basis point drop in November and December.
+So until these expectations shift, the dollar could stay "under pressure and vulnerable,” he said.
+On the other side of the dollar's ascent was the euro which dipped 0.8% to $1.0956 as traders digested data showing euro zone factory activity contracted in December for an 18th straight month, and sterling was last trading at $1.262, down 0.81% on the day.

+The Japanese yen weakened 0.56% versus the greenback at 141.66 per dollar.
 Investors have a fairly busy week ahead with a slew of economic data including European inflation data and U.S. data on job openings and non-farm payrolls, which will help shape market expectations regarding monetary policy moves from the Fed and European Central Bank.
-"Primary corporate issuance ($60 bn estimated in the US alone) could support this mean reversion in yields.
-Then FOMC minutes and payrolls will set the tone, and fine tune expectations for Jan and March FOMC meetings," said Kenneth Broux senior strategist FX and rates at Societe Generale.

 Minutes from the most recent meeting of the Fed's rate setting Federal Open Market Committee in December are scheduled for release on Wednesday and will provide further insight into the central bankers' thinking.
 Markets are now pricing in an 82% chance of interest rate cuts from the Fed to start from March, according to CME FedWatch tool, with over 150 basis points (bps) of easing anticipated this year.

-Traders were also processing higher oil prices, with Brent up over 2%, on fears of potential disruption to Middle East supply after the latest attack on a container ship in the Red Sea.
-That, however, could not help currencies of oil exporting hold off the stronger greenback.
-The dollar climbed 0.4% on the Norwegian crown and 0.2% on the Canadian dollar while the Australian dollar dipped 0.33%.
+Traders were also processing volatile oil prices amid fears of potential disruption to Middle East supply after the latest attack on a container ship in the Red Sea.
+That, however, could not help currencies of oil-exporting countries hold off the stronger greenback.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)